 children, and his deep commitment to all that he undertook.
 In his legal career, Alec remained dedicated

 Assistant Attorney General, as General Counsel to the Department of Social

-Services, as Executive Director of the Adoption Center and as Chief Operating
+Services, as Executive Director of the Adoption Center, as Chief Operating

 Officer of Concord-Assabet Family and Adolescent Services, and as General

 Counsel to the Trial Court.
 Alec died on